Alfred-Kobby/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 11-genre_id_all_shows.sql file: lists all shows contained in the database hbtn_0d_tvshows

 12-no_genre.sql file: lists all shows contained in hbtn_0d_tvshows without a genre linked.

+13-count_shows_by_genre.sql file: lists all genres from hbtn_0d_tvshows and displays the number of shows linked to each.